MicrosoftDocs/OfficeDocs-SharePoint/migration/how-the-sharepoint-migration-tool-works.md

 > [!NOTE]
 > The SharePoint Migration tool is available to all Office 365 users, with the exception of users of Office 365 operated by 21Vianet in China.

 >[!NOTE]
-> The new V2 beta release is now available for download.
->To install the new V2 beta release, download it here: [SharePoint Migration Tool V2 Beta release](http://spmtreleasescus.blob.core.windows.net/betainstall/default.htm)

->[!NOTE]
->To install the current release download here: [SharePoint Migration Tool Version 1.1.90.1](http://spmtreleasescus.blob.core.windows.net/install/default.htm)
+>To install the current release download here: [SharePoint Migration Tool Version](http://spmtreleasescus.blob.core.windows.net/install/default.htm)

 ## How the SharePoint Migration Tool works